 We, encourage you to keep this conversation alive by visiting the Cummer Museum’s new program, LIFT.

 In summing up the evening, Sabeen Perwaiz said it best: “Thank you for trusting TEDxJacksonville to lead this conversation.”
 TEDxJacksonville is a 100% volunteer based organization.
-Help us keep the conversations going by clicking here to donate.

 Author: Becka Lee Gruber